"The Clock Guy"

 A: Great question.
 One we’re asked all the time.
 The long and short of it is all wrapped up in a single word: reputation.
 We have lots of testimonials on our website from previous clients... and consignors.
 We don't write them, our clients do, and they don’t get paid for their “pride of authorship”!
 Of course, if we were “slicksters” we could just write up that stuff, take your money and either ship you junque or even just keep the money.
 But that wouldn’t last long now, would it?
 People are smart in how they spend their money and they don’t want to be taken; we wouldn’t want to be, either.
 And, if we were shysters, John Law would long ago have shut us down, you can be sure of that.

 The bottom line is this: we do our darndest to find great clocks, to document and display them as they are warts and all and to represent them honestly.
-When we make a sale we work diligently to get the clock to the buyer in the same shape that it left our consignor.
+When we make a sale we work diligently to get the clock to the buyer in the same shape that it left here, or from our consignor.
 And we have a heckuva good track-record in all of the above.
 Oh, there is the occasional guy who would complain if he was hung with a new rope, but 99.9% of our clients are thrilled campers.

 If you are still feeling uncomfortable, we’d be happy to talk with you and perhaps allay your fears.
 Feel free to call us during West Coast daytime hours… except Sunday mornings.